Lenkaa3792/CarFacts/README.md

  ### Installation Process

  **
-* Clone to thir repo : git clone https://github.com/Lenkaa3792/CarFacts-project
+* Clone to this repo : git clone https://github.com/Lenkaa3792/CarFacts-project

 * Unzip the downloaded files in a folder of choice.